Evil Star (novel): Plot summary

 Following the events of Raven's Gate (which took place a few weeks before the beginning of Evil Star), Matt goes to a new private school which the Nexus are funding, but is left friendless because of a bully named Gavin Taylor, causing Matt to injure Taylor by using his powers.
 Susan Ashwood and Fabian, members of the Nexus, ask him to help them acquire an old diary which could enable them to stop a second gate that keeps the Old Ones out of our world from being opened.
 Matt, feeling his life is spinning out of his control, refuses.

 Meanwhile, Gwenda Davis, Matt's aunt, has fallen under the influence of dark forces.
 She kills her partner Brian, steals a petrol tanker, and drives it into Matt's new school in a desperate kamikaze attempt to kill him.
 Fortunately, he uses his clairvoyance powers and manages to evacuate the whole school before it happens.
 Matt realises that he must stop the Gate from being opened and agrees to meet the bookseller, William Morton, at St Meredith's Church after a meeting with the Nexus.
 Morton affirms him to be one of the Five, but he is killed in the process and the diary is stolen on the behalf of Diego Salamanda, a Peruvian media baron and bidder who wants to use the diary to open the second gate.
-The Nexus persuade Matt and his carer, Richard Cole, to fly to Peru, find the second gate, and stay at a house belonging to Fabian.
+The Nexus persuade Matt and his father figure, Richard Cole, to fly to Peru, find the second gate, and stay at a house belonging to Fabian.
 However, on their way to the newly planned rendezvous, the Hotel Europa, the car is ambushed and Richard is kidnapped; luckily Matt manages to escape.

-With the help of a local Peruvian, Pedro, Matt manages to get to the meeting place but is captured by the Peruvian police at the hotel, led by the sadistic Captain Rodriguez, and brutally beaten.
-Pedro saves him by using his slingshot.
-Then, they escape to 'Poison Town', where Pedro lives.
+With the help of a local Peruvian Pedro, Matt manages to get to the meeting place but is captured by the Peruvian police at the hotel, led by the sadistic Captain Rodriguez, and brutally beaten.
+Pedro saves him using his slingshot after which the two of them escape to 'Poison Town', where Pedro lives.
 Strangely, while all the town is affected by disease, the street where Pedro lives seems unaffected.
 Here, they meet Pedro's unofficial guardian, Sebastian (who can speak English, unlike Pedro), who agrees to help Matt.
 Matt then finds that all the wounds from his beating have, remarkably, healed themselves very quickly.
 As night passes, Matt meets Pedro in a dream, revealing that he is one of the Five.